 All inhalers sent to camp should be properly labeled and in the box just as it came from the pharmacy, with a licensed medical professional’s written authorization.
 Inhalers are only used for the child whose name appears on the box.
 If the orders for the use of the inhaler change from what is indicated on the box, a new prescription or new doctor’s order is required.

 All messages should be called into the camp office.
-A note should also be sent with the camper to give to the camper’s Counselor.
+A note should also be sent with the camper to give to the camper’s Group Leader.
 Please do not send verbal messages.

 If your child is absent, please call your campus in the morning before 10:00 AM.
 There are no refunds or make-up days for absences.